 Brian White is the president of Northwest Hospital

-, Specialty Hospital at Levindale, the subacute care unit at Northwest Hospital.
+, the Specialty Hospital at Levindale and the Subacute Care Unit at Northwest Hospital.
 These facilities offer skilled nursing care, rehabilitation services, behavioral health programs and more.

 Much of White’s success is rooted in his commitment to innovation.
-After he restructured Northwest Hospital’s imaging department, it rose to the top 20 percent in the country.
-He spearheaded the hospital’s early adoption of single incision minimally invasive surgery as well as the creation of a multi-specialty robotics service.
+After he restructured Northwest Hospital’s imaging department, it rose to be among the top 20 percent in the country.
+He spearheaded the hospital’s early adoption of single-incision, minimally invasive surgery as well as the creation of a multi-specialty robotics service.

-White is heavily involved in the northwestern greater Baltimore community’s growth efforts.
-He serves on the executive committee of the Owings Mills Corporate Roundtable.
-He sits on advisory councils for both Baltimore County Public Schools and Stevenson University and participates on the Maryland Hospital Association’s Council on Legislative and Regulatory Policy.
-In these capacities, he not only lends valuable expertise to worthwhile organizations, but he is also helping to shape health care in our state, from preventive measures to improving population health to pioneering better medical treatments.
+White is heavily involved in the growth efforts of northwestern Baltimore.
+He serves on the executive committee of the Owings Mills Corporate Roundtable, sits on advisory councils for both Baltimore County Public Schools and Stevenson University, and participates on the Maryland Hospital Association’s Council on Legislative and Regulatory Policy.
+In these capacities, he not only lends valuable expertise to worthwhile organizations, but he also helps to shape health care in our state, from preventive measures to improving population health to pioneering better medical treatments.

-Because of all of his accomplishments, it’s no surprise White has been named to the Baltimore Business Journal’
+Because of all of his accomplishments, it’s no surprise White was named to the Baltimore Business Journal’

 s “Top 40 under 40” list in 2013 and earned the Maryland Daily Record’

 s “VIP Award – Successful by Age 40” in 2012.
-Though White’s resume is nothing less than dazzling, his legacy resides in the real people who have gotten another day, a better day, because of his work with LifeBridge Health and the community beyond.
+Though White’s resume is impressive, his legacy resides in the real people who will enjoy another day, a better day, because of his work with LifeBridge Health and its surrounding community.